anchore/grype/CONTRIBUTING.md

 ## Document your changes

 When proposed changes are modifying user-facing functionality or output, it is expected the PR will include updates to the documentation as well.

+## Security Vulnerabilities

+Found a security vulnerability?
+See in our [Security Policy](SECURITY.md) to see how to report it to be solved as soon as possible.